Slava Paperno (director)

 Successful completion of one of these courses (when taken for 3 credit hours/units) satisfies the Arts College foreign language requirement (but not any of the other requirements).
 These courses are further described in the Web pages under Courses (in the navigation bar on the left).

 Russian 3309 (RUSSA 3309, Fall only) and Russian 3310 (RUSSA 3310, Spring only) are for students who can read Russian fluently and have no difficulty speaking about the books they read.
 The purpose of the course is to strengthen one's reading skills and to learn how to discuss facts, issues, theories, and opinions in a style appropriate for an educated adult.
 The reading assignments are up to 80 pages per week.
 They may combine fiction and non-fiction works from the 19th, 20th, or 21th century and vary from one year/semester to another.
 Successful completion of one of these courses satisfies the Arts College foreign language requirement (but not any of the other requirements).
+NOTE: In the fall of 2024, for the first time, Seminar 102 of RUSSA 3309 is taught differently: it is designed for people who prefer reading the material in translation (in English) and does not require any knowledge of Russian.

 These courses are further described in the Web pages under Courses (in the navigation bar on the left).
 Note that these are not courses in Russian Literature as they do not address issues of literary theory or many other aspects of Russian literature that are treated in Russian Literature courses, the RUSSL series in the Course Catalog.